 To protect yourself, invest in gap insurance.
 This covers the difference between the fair market value of a totaled vehicle and what you owe to a lending institution.

-When I loan someone my car, I’m not responsible for accidents
+When I loan someone my car, I’m not responsible for a crash

 Everything in my car is covered by my policy